 Subscribed and sworn to before me this the 16th day of January, 1918.
-P. G. HOUCHINS, Notary Public, Harris County, Tex.
-[SEAL.]
+P. G. Houchins, SEAL.
+Notary Public, Harris County, Tex.

-Before me, the undersigned authority, on this day personally appeared Dr. Sidney M. Lister, who, being by me duly sworn, on oath says: My name is Dr. Sidney M. Lister, and I am a graduate of Barnes Medical College.
+Before me, the undersigned authority, on this day personally appeared Dr.

+Sidney M. Lister, who, being by me duly sworn, on oath says:

+My name is Dr. Sidney M. Lister, and I am a graduate of Barnes Medical College.
 I have been actively engaged in the practice of physician and surgeon for the past 19 years.

 I know Freddie Scofield, who was wounded by negro soldiers on the night of August 23, 1917.
 He had a gunshot wound in the calf of his right leg, and that wound has entirely healed up.
+He was also wounded in the left thigh, where a wound has entirely healed up.
 He was also wounded in the left thigh, where a large quantity of muscular tissue was either shot away with a soft-nosed bullet or torn away with a bayonet.
 The wound was followed by infection.
 In my opinion, that injury will be permanent.
 He has been under my treatment and observation since the night of August 23, 1917.
 There is a large cavity where the muscular tissues were torn away, and at this time he is unable to straighten his leg.
 In my opinion, the leg will probably straighten in time, but the use of the limb will be permanently impaired to some extent.
-He will be able to welk the limb will be permanently impaired to some extent.
-He will be able to walk on it, but will be unable to run, jump, dance, etc.
+He will be able to walk on it, but will be unable to run imparted to on it, but will be unable to run, jump, dance, etc.

-My fee as physician and surgeon in this case is \$311, and the bill at the Baptist Sanitarium is \$185.25.
+My fee as physician and surgeon in this case is \$311, and the bill at the Baptist Šanitarium is \$185.25.